 She bit into her turkey sandwich, only to have a slice of red onion escape and fall on the floor.
 Five second rule, she thought, glancing around to see if anyone was looking.
 Using a fake cough as an excuse to bend over, she peeled the onion off the cafeteria linoleum and popped it in her mouth.

-Use Details To Give Your Reader A Deeper Understanding Of Your Novel Setting
+Use Details To Give Your Reader A Deeper Understanding Of Your Scene Setting

 By giving us specific details in the second example, I’ve created a character who is relatable, and I’ve also taught the reader something about her as a person.
 Not only do we feel like, yeah, we’ve been there, we’ve dropped that food and picked it up off the floor before, but that she’s like us, and she’s a little embarrassed about grabbing that onion, but she does it anyway.